ClickHouse Configuration

 enabled: true

-replicaCount: 1 # use an odd number: 1 or 3
+replicaCount: 1 # use odd number: 1 or 3

 image: registry.tecnisys.com.br/community/images/clickhouse/clickhouse-keeper